The Vermont Statutes Online

 (B) a person for whom a disability certification is filed with the Secretary for the taxable year.

-(5) "Financial organization" means an organization authorized to do business in this State and that is:
+(5) "Financial organization" means an organization that is authorized to do business in this State and that is:

 (A) licensed or chartered by the Department of Financial Regulation;